Ramcharitmanas: The abrupt ending

 Many scholars have commented on the sudden ending to the Manas.
 Valmiki's Uttar Kānd goes into great detail about Sita going into the forest, as a result of disapproving gossip of the citizens of Ayodhya, during the rule of Ram over Ayodhya.
-Sitaji asks mother Earth to receive her and Ram leaves his human form and returns to his celestial abode.
+Sita asks Mother Earth to receive her, while Ram leaves his human form and returns to his celestial abode.
 Tulsidas decides not to mention these at all.
-The Katha Kar Morari Bapu has mentioned in many of his retellings of Ram Katha, that Tulsidasji didn't want to end the Manas in heartache for Sita.
-Tulsidas refers to Sita as his mother (as well as the mother of the entire universe) many times in the poem and so, on an emotional level, this becomes very understandable.
-She has endured enough pain throughout the Manas and so ends his retelling at a relatively happy moment.
-It is said that there are some Vaishnav devotees who will only recite the Bālakāṇḍa of the Manas, as this is seen as the happiest period of Ram and Sita's leela on earth.
+The Katha Kar Morari Bapu has mentioned in many of his retellings of Ram Katha, that Tulsidas didn't want to end the Manas in heartache for Sita.
+There are some Vaishnav devotees who only recite the Bālakāṇḍa of the Manas, as this is seen as the happiest period of Ram and Sita's leela on earth.

+Recitation

+Two formalised modes of sequential recitation (pārāyaṇ) of the epic are widely practised: the nine-day navāh pārāyaṇ and the thirty-day mās pārāyaṇ; a third form, akhaṇḍ pāṭh ("unbroken reading"), is the recitation of the entire text within twenty-four hours.
+Most printed editions mark the stopping points for the nine- and thirty-day readings and give instructions for the accompanying rituals; the divisions now in common use are those of the Gita Press editions, whose nine-day scheme allots 119 or 120 stanzas to each day.
+These systems appear to derive from the Puranic tradition of seven- and nine-day recitation, but some scholars question whether either much predates the nineteenth century, since instructions for systematic recitation are absent from pre-1800 manuscripts.